Frequently Asked Questions

 Learning Opportunities

-Q: What should I expect in a passage in terms of learning, what’s the style of sailing you’re offering?
+Q: What should I expect from a passage in terms of what I will learn?
+What is the style of sailing you offer?

-A: Crew members participate in all aspects of sailing the vessel.
-As we state in our homepage, the passages are not formal sailing classes, but immersive experiences where learning comes naturally through practice and invaluable real-world seamanship is gained under expert guidance, teamwork and camaraderie.
+A: Visiting crew members participate in all aspects of sailing the vessel.
+As we state on our homepage, the passages are not formal sailing classes, but immersive experiences where learning comes naturally through practice and invaluable real-world seamanship is gained under expert and friendly guidance, teamwork and camaraderie.
 Besides being safe, we also want our voyages to be carried out in a fun and relaxed atmosphere, because that’s what sailing is mainly about.

 Life On Board